laozhanga/website/zhb-iredmail-docs/en_US/howto/mailbox.sharing.md

 # Mailbox sharing (Sharing IMAP folder with other users)

+!!! note

+    * Since iRedMail-`0.9.0`, mailbox sharing are enabled by default, you don't need to modify any config file.
-> Since iRedMail-`0.7.0`, mailbox sharing related settings are configured in
-> Dovecot but not enabled, what you need to do is enabling "acl" plugin as
+    * Since iRedMail-`0.7.0`, mailbox sharing related settings are configured in Dovecot but not enabled, what you need to do is enabling `acl` plugin as mentioned below.
-> mentioned below.

-> Since iRedMail-`0.9.0`, mailbox sharing are enabled by default, you don't need
-> to modify any config file.

-> Do not mistake "shared folders" for "public folders".
-For shared folders,
-> users must select which folder they want to share and with who, using an
-> interface, like IMAP command line or the ones available with Roundcube
-> webmail or SOGo and SOGo connectors.
+    * Do not mistake "shared folders" for "public folders".
+For shared folders, users must select which folder they want to share and with who, using an interface, like IMAP command line or the ones available with Roundcube webmail or SOGo and SOGo connectors.

 ## Enable mailbox sharing